galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 {: .question}

-## QC: read distribution across features (exons, introns, intergenic..)
+## Read distribution across features (exons, introns, intergenic..)

 We can also check the distribution of reads across known gene features, such as exons (CDS, 5'UTR, 3'UTR), introns and intergenic regions.
 In RNA-seq we expect most reads to map to exons rather than introns or intergenic regions.
 It is also the reads mapped to exons that will be counted so it is good to check what proportions of reads have mapped to those.
 High numbers of reads mapping to intergenic regions could indicate the presence of DNA contamination.